← Back to research

 Executive Summary

 E2B is the market leader in AI agent sandboxes, providing open-source, secure cloud environments where AI agents can execute code safely.
-The platform has become the de facto standard for enterprise AI code execution, with 88% of Fortune 100 companies using the platform and 200M+ sandboxes started.
+The platform has become the de facto standard for enterprise AI code execution — as of June 2026, E2B claims 94% of Fortune 100 companies use the platform, with 1B+ sandboxes started and 3.5M+ monthly SDK downloads.

 AttributeValue